A-Bloom/CARLA_LiDAR_RL.py/README.md

 Launch the Carla server before running anything else.

-Set up ControlPanel.py with the parameters you want and run it directly.
+Set up ControlPanel.py with the hyperparameters you want and run it directly.

 ### The Code: